cybershujin/Threat-Actors-use-of-Artifical-Intelligence/Dark LLMs and Malicious AIs in dark markets/WormGPT/WormGPT ANALYSIS README.md

 Kreb's article describes:

-&nbsp;WormGPT was initially sold exclusively on **HackForums**, a sprawling, English-language community that has long featured a bustling marketplace for &nbsp;cybercrime tools and services.
-WormGPT licenses are sold for prices ranging from 500 to 5,000 Euro.
+*WormGPT was initially sold exclusively on **HackForums**, a sprawling, English-language community that has long featured a bustling marketplace for cybercrime tools and services.
+WormGPT licenses are sold for prices ranging from 500 to 5,000 Euro.*

-&nbsp;“Introducing my newest creation, ‘WormGPT,’ wrote “**Last**,” the handle chosen by the HackForums user who is selling the service.
-“This project &nbsp;aims to provide an alternative to ChatGPT, one that lets you do all sorts of illegal stuff and easily sell it online in the future.
-Everything blackhat related &nbsp;that you can think of can be done with WormGPT, allowing anyone access to malicious activity without ever leaving the comfort of their home.”
+*“Introducing my newest creation, ‘WormGPT,’ wrote “**Last**,” the handle chosen by the HackForums user who is selling the service.
+“This project aims to provide an alternative to ChatGPT, one that lets you do all sorts of illegal stuff and easily sell it online in the future.
+Everything blackhat related that you can think of can be done with WormGPT, allowing anyone access to malicious activity without ever leaving the comfort of their home.”*

-&nbsp;Morais said he recently graduated from a polytechnic institute in Portugal, where he earned a degree in information technology.
-He said only &nbsp;about 30 to 35 percent of the work on WormGPT was his, and that other coders are contributing to the project.
-So far, he says, roughly 200 customers &nbsp;have paid to use the service...
+*Morais said he recently graduated from a polytechnic institute in Portugal, where he earned a degree in information technology.
+He said only about 30 to 35 percent of the work on WormGPT was his, and that other coders are contributing to the project.
+So far, he says, roughly 200 customers have paid to use the service...*

-&nbsp;“Anyone that tests wormgpt can see that it has no difference from any other uncensored AI or even chatgpt with jailbreaks,” Morais explained. &nbsp;“The game changer is that our dataset [library] is big.”
+*“Anyone that tests wormgpt can see that it has no difference from any other uncensored AI or even chatgpt with jailbreaks,” Morais explained.
+“The game changer is that our dataset [library] is big.”*

 This article by Krebs coincided with Laste on forum[.]exploit[.]in making an announcement: